Most of the time, signs

 But you can take steps to help control the disorder.
 Long-term treatment can reduce symptoms and harmful behaviors and help you better manage your emotions.
 Treatment may include:

 Counseling and therapy.
-It's important to fnd a counselor you can build a stable relationship with.
+It's important to find a counselor you can build a stable relationship with.
 This can be hard, because your condition may cause you to see your counselor as caring one minute and cruel the next, especially when he or she asks you to

 try to change a behavior.
 Try to find a counselor who has special training in

 Healthy habits, such as getting enough sleep, eating healthy foods, getting regular exercise, and avoiding alcohol and drugs.
 These habits can help reduce stress and anxiety.
+And they can help make your symptoms less severe and less frequent.